What is fashion transparency anyway?

 You may have come across the term ‘transparency’ on Ethical Made Easy or via reports like Fashion Revolution’s Transparency Index in the past.
-Although we may think of transparency as something that’s “see-through”, a transparent fashion label isn’t one that exclusively creates sheer dresses, al la Kate Moss circa 1993 (although that’s a cool business idea).
+Although we may think of transparency as something that’s “see-through”, a transparent fashion label isn’t one that exclusively creates sheer dresses, al la Kate Moss circa 1993.
 Transparency in business can be defined as a “lack of hidden agendas or conditions, accompanied by the availability of full information required of collaboration, cooperation, and collective decision making.”

 But it’s not always about money.
 A brand we’re incredibly proud to house on the EME brand directory, Yuki Threads, recently spent 12 months creating a range of hoodies and jumpers but the final product wasn’t up to their standards.
 Instead of discarding the products (something that wasn’t even an option for Yuki Threads) or donating them (making them someone else’s problem), Yuki decided to sell these hoodies for a fair price to give them a good life.
 Creative Director and Owner, Luke Mitchell, and his team knew they had to make the most of the resources that went into producing the garments and find the hoodies homes so they could be loved, worn, then recycled.

 Consumers may be willing to pay 2% to 10% more for products from companies that provide greater supply chain transparency.

 What’s more, it turns out it’s good business to be a transparent brand.
 MIT Sloan School of Management found that consumers may be willing to pay 2% to 10% more for products from companies that provide greater supply chain transparency, according to a Harvard Business Review article.
 Yuki Thread’s discovered this when their ‘unsatisfactory’ collection sold out in record time.